ThabisoM7/ThabisoM7/README.md

 ---

-# Software Engineer
+# Software Developer

 I appreciate the understanding of systems and how different components are interconnected.
 Aspire to work in DevSecOps.
-Understanding business logic with the technical expertise of computer security to integrate safer and efecient workflows.
+Understanding the business logic with the technical expertise of computer security to integrate safer and efecient workflows.

 ### Frontend
 <p>